 In uncontested divorces, both parties work together to file the divorce paperwork and complete it.
 In particular, they work together to prepare and complete the Divorce Settlement Agreement.
 This agreement includes all the marriage issues, such as debt division, property division, child support and custody, visitation, alimony, and others.

 Then as mentioned before, the hearing in court will start.
 The court might choose to grant the divorce without a formal hearing in some divorce cases.
 One must also comprehend the fact that the court can reject all provisions stated in the agreement.
 This happens when the Judge feels the terms do not support an equitable distribution of all assets and debts or do not meet a child’s best interests.
+This article on Forbes can help you understand how assets get divided in divorce.

 How to properly prepare your divorce forms?